 Learn how to teach science and biology to 11 to 16-year-olds on this PGCE School Direct course, which will see you undertake academic sessions at London Met and gain hands-on practical experience in our placement schools.
 You’ll learn the principles of teaching biology and how to develop pupils’ interest, skills and knowledge of this scientific field.
-Trainees on our National College for Teaching and Leadership (NCTL)-accredited PGCE Secondary courses achieve high results, with 95% receiving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with one of their placement schools.
+Trainees on our Teaching Regulation Agency (TRA)-accredited PGCE Secondary courses achieve high results, with 95% receiving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with one of their placement schools.

-Study and complete this NCTL-accredited PGCE Secondary Science with Biology course to become a competent science teacher for students up to 14 years old and biology teacher for 15 to 16-year-olds as well as a Qualified Teacher Status (QTS).
+Study and complete this Teaching Regulation Agency (TRA)-accredited PGCE Secondary Science with Biology course to become a competent science teacher for students up to 14 years old and biology teacher for 15 to 16-year-olds as well as a Qualified Teacher Status (QTS).
 You may also have the opportunity to teach 16 to 18-year-olds.

 During your sessions at London Met you’ll develop your teaching strategies and pedagogical techniques, as well as discovering the fundamentals of how children learn.
 These sessions include collaborative projects and school-based projects with other trainees, as well as learning the principles of teaching and pupil assessment.